Kyczan/kowal-pro-blog/src/posts/2021-05-13/post.md

 ![linter](./assets/2021-05-13.jpeg)

 Good project has consistent code rules.
-To enforce them good practice is to use linters and formaters.
+To enforce them good practice is to use linters and formatters.
 For JS/TS the best linter is [ESLint](https://eslint.org/) and for CSS/Sass/Less - [stylelint](https://stylelint.io/).
-For code formating common choice is [Prettier](https://prettier.io/).
+For code formatting common choice is [Prettier](https://prettier.io/).

 But Prettier often conflicts with linter.
 So how to set them up correctly?